jeffmcmahan/JSAppView/README.md

 ```

 ### File System
-The file system module mimics the node.js `fs` API, but asynchronous function return promises instead of accepting callbacks.
+The file system module mimics the node.js `fs` API, but functions return promises instead of accepting callbacks.
 Performance is good - much better than the Cordova file plugin and internal web-server-based implementations, in my experience.
 A `readdir` call to a directory containing 1,500 files takes 15-18ms; `readFile` resolves data in 1-4ms.

+At present, the `fs` functions assume that you're working in the Documents directory.
+Function like `mkdir` and secure handling of full file paths for reading and writing files are in todo status.

 ```js
 const fs = window.JSAppView_fs